Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

     }
 ```

 The `SF_SWITCH_NO_DEFAULT` complains about the missing default condition in the code.
-The code was modified to satisfy this conditions:
+The code was modified to satisfy this condition:
 ```java
 switch (column) {
     case ProjectTableModel.COLUMN_ACTION_DELETE: